The worldwide war on wildlife

-There are group of people both male and female enthusiastically engaged in a campaign through the media, especially through syndicated TV programs to encourage more people especially women to compete with men as ‘extreme’ hunters and ‘huntresses’.
-The same groups of people also campaign vigorously to encourage people to teach their children – even very small children of only four or five years old – to hunt and trap animals.
+There are groups of people both male and female enthusiastically engaged in various campaigns through the media – especially through syndicated TV programs – to encourage women to compete with men as ‘extreme huntresses’.
+These same groups also campaign vigorously to encourage people to teach their children – even very small children of only four or five years old – to hunt and trap animals.

-There are of course many companies cashing in on this and making huge amounts of money.
-The sophisticated camouflage outfits that the hunters just about always wear are very expensive.
-Many of the people that do this are not short of money and it is obvious that no expense is spared on outfits, equipment and weaponry.
+Retailers are of course always ready to help to create a demand for their goods, whether it is the massive selection of guns for children in colours and patterns like “My First Rifle”, or the sophisticated camouflage outfits that hunters just about always wear, some of which are very expensive.
+Many of the people that hunt are not short of money and often no expense is spared on equipment, outfits and weaponry.

-As in these situations, the hunters almost always want to have a souvenir to remind them of the event, even if it is only a photograph, or the skin and/or other body parts of the animal they kill.
-Many will pay large amounts of money to have the body of the animal they have killed stuffed.
-Some have a trophy room to keep these bodies and body parts, along with their guns, so this is sometimes called a gun room and also any awards they have won.
+Often the horns and/or other body parts of the animal they kill are also kept as trophies, sometimes the skin will be made into an accessory of some sort by one of the companies offering that service.
+Many hunters will pay huge amounts of money to have the body of the animal they have killed transported back home and stuffed.
+Some have a trophy room to keep these bodies and body parts, to display along with their guns – so sometimes called a gun room – and sometimes includes any awards they have won.

-One only has to look at the Safari Club International internet site to see the large numbers of people involved in this.
-The Safari Club International have a highly competitive awards system with long hitlists of subspecies of animals all over the world which can be viewed on their website.
+One only has to look at the internet site of the Safari Club International to see the large numbers of people involved in competing for these hunting awards in a highly competitive awards system with long hit lists of subspecies of animals all over the world.

 This article gives an insight into what goes in the world of trophy hunting:

 Why trophy hunting must end now